skiptools/skip-ui/README.md

     }
 ```

+> [!WARNING]
-Due to Compose limitations, changing the value passed to `.backDismissDisabled(_: Bool = true)` while the modal is presented has no effect.
+> Due to Compose limitations, changing the value passed to `.backDismissDisabled(_: Bool = true)` while the modal is presented has no effect.
 Only the value at the time of presentation is considered.
-{: class="callout warning"}

 Note that you might want to pair `backDismissDisabled` with SwiftUI's `.interactiveDismissDisabled` modifier to also disable dismissing via dragging the sheet down.